healthpen/healthpen/README.md

 Hetalia / Forsaken / Hazbin Hotel / Helluva Boss .
 I don't necessesarily enjoy the fandom/content, and mostly do not enjoy hearing about it due to my own opinion/experience w/ it.

-DNI ;

-Basic shit.
-I don't want any of u pedos, racists, zoo, ableist bs on my profile.

-PROSHIPPERS / DARKSHIPPERS .
-Please dni !
-If i find out youre either of those i'm blocking you lmao

-Okegom  / Countryhuman / The coffin of Andy and Leyley / Alfred's playhouse / Any of that stuff stay far from me.
-I literally don't want anything to do with your shit, and you don't want anything to do w/ me.

-If ur not old enough to have discord then please don't friend with me.

 ╰─..★.────────────────────────────────────────────────────────────────────────╯